amv/gapier/README.md

 Some people (like me) find it a bit tedious to store these secrets and temporary state files in all the places where I happen to need the simple task of pushing some information to a Google spreadsheet.

 The reason gapier was born was to put all that stuff in to a neat container.

+# How step 1: Register Client ID from Google

+First register yourself a Google API project at https://code.google.com/apis/console/

+After creating a project, you can find a great blue button under "API access" called "Create an OAuth 2.0 client ID".
+After pressing it, type a random name for your project name and press "Next".
+From the last configuration page choose the "Web application" and input "localhost" as hostname.
+Pressing "Create client ID" finishes what you need to do.

+You have now created a Client ID!
+Congratulations!
+Now take note of the "Client ID" and "Client secret" lines on the newly created Client ID box as they are something you need to input to gapier after installation.

+# How step 2: Install gapier

+TODO

 # Security concerns